harish-dalal/feedback-ingestion/README.md

   go run cmd/server/main.go
 ```

-By default a tenant is created for creating a subscription on it, but a new tenant can also be created by calling the create tenant api provided in the postman import file below
+By default, a tenant is created for creating a subscription on it, but a new tenant can also be made by calling the create tenant API provided in the Postman import file below

 postman import file - https://drive.google.com/uc?export=download&id=1a_sXBfVT0nU1XuhIL6GXjG0t9IZSrZrI

 Default tenant ```cb4d81c7-e1bf-4ca5-900f-665a0e3fc932```

-- From the postman apis
+- From the postman APIs
 - ```Call the Subscription/create subscription```
-- this will create a pull based subscription on the default tenant for the source Discourse
+- this will create a pull-based subscription on the default tenant for the source Discourse

-As while starting the server the first cron job would have already completed, there are 2 ways to see the subscription effect
+As while starting the server the first cron job would have already been completed, there are 2 ways to see the subscription effect
-- Either to wait for 8 hours, so that next cron job could run. (not possible)
+- Either to wait for 8 hours, so that the next cron job could run. (not possible)
 - Restart the service
 ```bash
   go run cmd/server/main.go
 ```
 this will again trigger the first cron job

-Check the feedback api - Get feedbacks for tenant - it should contain 3 feedbacks from discourse (restricting to 3 post for not overloading the system)
+Check the feedback API - Get feedback for tenant - it should contain 3 feedbacks from discourse (restricting to 3 posts for not overloading the system)

 sample response (trimmed to fit)